Thristhart/techniques/dota/arrow-trap.md

 Our NPC is ready to be told to shoot arrows, but it needs to be told that by something.
 That something will be a trigger_dota.
 First, we select the toolsstrigger.vmat material, and create a mesh with it.
 <video src="assets/create_dota_trigger.webm" autoplay loop>
 </video>
-Next, we click "Tie Mesh To Entity" and change the entity to trigger_dota.
+Next, we click "Tie Selected Meshes To Entity" and change the entity to trigger_dota.
 (I have hammer configured to default to trigger_dota, but it is likely yours defaults to trigger_multiple.)
 <video src="assets/tie_trigger_dota_entity.webm" autoplay loop>
 </video>
 Finally, we hit Alt+Enter to open up the trigger_dota's detailed object properties.
 From here, we select the Outputs tab, and click Add to create a new output.
 We want to respond to a player triggering the trap, so we will use an OnTrigger output.
 We select the npc_arrow_trap1 that we named earlier (or whatever unique name you used) as the target.
 The npc_dota_base has an input named CallScriptFunction, which will call a function from the Entity Scripts that are associated with it.
 We are going to name that function Fire, so we'll use the parameter Fire.